MS NOW: Martin Bashir

-Sarah Palin.
-On November 15, 2013, Bashir criticized Palin for equating the federal debt to slavery.
+In November 2013, Martin Bashir criticized Sarah Palin for equating the federal debt to slavery, leading to his resignation.
 Bashir referred to the cruel and barbaric punishment of slaves as described by slave overseer Thomas Thistlewood, specifically a punishment called "Derby's dose", which forced slaves to defecate or urinate into the mouth of another slave.
 Bashir then said, "When Mrs. Palin invokes slavery, she doesn't just prove her rank ignorance.
 She confirms if anyone truly qualified for a dose of discipline from Thomas Thistlewood, she would be the outstanding candidate."

 Alec Baldwin

 Alec Baldwin's 2013 show Up Late with Alec Baldwin was suspended after five episodes because of a homophobic slur Baldwin made to a photographer in New York City.

+Racism allegations

+In May 2014, during the show "Way Too Early", a segment was done about the historical background of Cinco De Mayo and featured Louis Burgdorf dancing around the set in a sombrero, shaking maracas and drinking tequila, which host Thomas Roberts referred to as "go-go juice".
+The segment was criticized for its mocking of Mexican heritage and use of false stereotypes.
+MSNBC apologized the next day, saying there was no intention to be disrespectful and that while the props were planned, Roberts and Burgdorf acted the way they did on their own.
+The two hosts also apologized, although they partially deflected the blame back at their producers for allowing the segment.

+In January 2020, as MSNBC reported on the death of Kobe Bryant, Alison Morris quickly called Bryant's former team, the Los Angeles Lakers, what sounded like "the Los Angeles Niggers", immediately self-correcting to "Los Angeles Lakers".
+Morris claimed to have verbally stumbled and said "Los Angeles Nakers", claiming she had stuttered, combining the words "Knicks" and "Lakers" into "Nakers", rather than the racial slur.
+Many people accused her of being racist, which Morris quickly denied.
+A petition to have Morris fired was signed by over 184,000 people.